 - If you can’t contain the animal, take notes.
-Be specific on city, location, health of animal, direction headed, etc. All these things may seem trivial, but they can be part of a puzzle, and bring the owners one step closer to solving it.
+Be specific on city, location, the health of the animal, direction headed, etc. All these things may seem trivial, but they can be part of a puzzle, and bring the owners one step closer to solving it.

 - If you can contain the animal, check for tags first (obvious, we know!).
-If no tags, please take to your local vet to get scanned for a chip.
+If no tags, please take them to your local vet to get scanned for a chip.

 - Phone calls – call your local humane societies and let them know you have found this animal.
 Remember that photo you took?
 You can send it to them.

 - Facebook – post the dog as found on local lost and found groups.
 If you don’t know who/what/where, that’s ok – just post on your own wall, ensuring the post is public (not private).
 Include in your post, things like “Lost Kitty, City Name, this area” and include the photo.
 As we all know, Facebook is so well connected and there will be keeners who can help your post get shared in all the right places.

 - Contact a local Search & Rescue Group.
 Our rescue works closely with Lost Paws Inc in Ontario.
 They are connected to other search groups as well and can help or at least point you in the right direction.

 - Post fliers on posts and trees.
 People may be out looking for their loved ones and despite all the technology out there, physical fliers still get the most traction.

 If you do get people who contact you as the pet’s owners, do proceed with caution.
 While most are great, some people are just terrible people and are looking for a “free” animal, to keep, sell or worse.
 Ask for proof.
 Ask for their ID.
 Any animal parent will have timestamped photos on their phone, on their Facebook, etc. Don’t be shy about asking for proof.